 5. Bond with a girl gang over fine cheese

 As a young woman professional in the city are you looking to be part of a girl group in town?
-Be part of the Official Cheese Club in Paris and you will savor every moment spent with the filles in town.
+Be part of the French Cheese Club in Paris and you will savor every moment spent with the filles in town.
 Enjoy the finest varieties of French cheese, while enjoying the company of the group.
-Become a ‘cheesemonger’, enjoy the various events held across Paris and make some wonderful friends in the process.
+Become a ‘cheesemonger’, enjoy the various events held across Paris, and make some wonderful friends in the process.

 6. Meet locals in Paris at Franglish